gabrielwright1/ruby-on-rails-basics/README.md

 #### Write migrations to define database changes

+Managing Database Tables:

+- Can use legacy database tables
+- Can manually manage database tables
+- Can use Ruby on Rails migrations

+Migrations:

+- Set of database instructions
+- Writte in Ruby
+- "Migrate" the database from one state to another
+- Instructions for moving "up" to a new state
+- Instructions for moving "down" to the previous state

+Benefits of migrations:

+- Keep database schema with application code
+- Executable and repeatable
+- Allow sharing of schema changes
+- Allow writing Ruby instead of SQL
+- Able to access code in the Rails project

 #### User command line to generate migrations

 #### Run migrations to change the database schema